catdad-experiments/libheif-js/README.md

 Starting with version 1.17, there are multiple variants of `libheif` that you can use:

 * The default is still the classic pure-javascript implementation (for backwards compatibility, of course).
+You can still bundle this into your project with your bundler of choice.
   ```js
   const libheif = require('libheif-js');
   ```